 “They have passed away.”

 “I see.”
 The King’s voice sounded a bit tight.

 “And your grandfather.”

 The King’s eyes showed emotions.
 “My condolences.”

-Silenced followed after making the whole room drop another temperature lower.
-Why was just these four standing in silence makes the whole room cold and heavy to breathe?
-I guess having the King of the Divine Race, my father, and the future Demon Lord all in the same room bring out the worst in all of them at the same time.
-One could say this was the worst match up in history of politics and family all in one.
+Silence followed after making the whole room drop another temperature lower.
+Why were just these four standing in silence, making the whole room cold and heavy to breathe?
+I guess having the King of the Divine Race, my father, and the future Demon Lord all in the same room brings out the worst in all of them at the same time.
+One could say this was the worst matchup in the history of politics and family all in one.